 But that can be a costly mistake.
 You might get a much better deal by switching car insurance companies.

-"A lot of us are creatures of habit.
-I've been with the same company since 1983.
-But if you shop around, it literally could save you anywhere from 5 to 50 percent a year," says Melvin Butch Hollowell, a Detroit attorney and former insurance consumer advocate for the state of Michigan.
+“If you shop around, it literally could save you anywhere from 5 to 50 percent a year,” says Melvin “Butch” Hollowell, a Detroit attorney and former state insurance consumer advocate for Michigan.

-Many industry observers suggest shopping for a new policy every two or three years.
+Many experts suggest shopping for a new policy every two or three years.

-If you find a rate that beats what you're currently paying and you decide to change carriers, you need to be careful so you won't wind up with a gap in your coverage.
+However, if you do find a better rate and decide to change carriers, beware that a sloppy transition can leave a gap in your coverage.
 Follow these steps to a successful switch.

-Compare auto insurance rates to get the best deal.
 You want to gather at least three rate quotes.
-In addition, you want to understand what's covered and how much protection you'd have from a new policy.
+In addition, make certain you understand what’s covered and how much protection you’d have from a new policy.

 It’s important to ask about details such as the amount of liability protection, bodily injury protection and the kind of coverage provided if you’re hit by an uninsured or underinsured motorist, notes Deeia Beck, the state insurance consumer advocate in Texas.

 If you’d rather have someone do the research for you, independent insurance agents are an option.